xedich/ImgToImage/README.md

 Notes about it:

-- It only works with Mozilla Firefox
+- It only works with Mozilla Firefox (you can find the reason just by trying to run it on other browsers)
 - It was tested with Apache 2.2
 - default.html is encrypted (encryption key is available inside index.php)